LegionsLost/WindowsHelp/README.md

 Will Allow you to use Windows 7 Help under windows 10 / 11
 it Will ask you for the path and will change the help in the registry to the selected path.

-Tested on Windows 11 Latest Version
+Tested on windows 10 Windows 11 Pro / Home 25H2
 ## Installation ##

-Download the latest release and extract to a folder on your pc.
+Extract the Releae rar to a folder then

-## Usage ##

-Double click in WindowsHelp.exe and select the location and the winhlp32.exe you extracted from the .rar
+Execute winhelp.exe as Administrator then follow prompts

 Check you have downloaded the latest version if there are any issues <a href="mailto:legionslost@proton.me?subject=urltofile">legionslost@proton.me</a> or you can support me via <a href="https://buymeacoffee.com/legionslost"> <img src="Media/bmc.webp" width=50 height=50> <img src="Media/qr-code.png" width="100" height="100"></a>